lexandro/dockery/README.md

 ## Under development
 0.2.9
-+ Add: link containers in Create
+- Add: link containers in Create
-+ Add: show links in container details
+- Add: show links in container details
-- Add: download logs as file.
-- Add: back button/listener to screens in chrome mode
-+ Add: release notes to about/first run of new version
+- Add: release notes to about/first run of new version
-+ Fix: Create container on/off switch changed from radio to checkbox
+- Fix: Create container on/off switch changed from radio to checkbox
-+ Fix: CSS/colspan on Repository view
+- Fix: CSS/colspan on Repository view
-+ Fix: Xterm.js css wasn't imported
+- Fix: Xterm.js css wasn't imported

 ## Roadmap /by priority/
 0.3.0